-In the interim period between receiving premiums from the insured and sending the money to the appropriate insurer, producers sometimes have the opportunity to deposit the funds in short-term accounts.
-These deposits, when properly executed, allow the insurance company to obtain interest on the payments, which is typically applied to a producer's commission as well.
+In the interim period between receiving premiums from the insured and sending the money to the appropriate insurer, producers sometimes have the opportunity to invest the funds in short-term accounts.
+These investments, when properly executed, allow the insurance company to obtain interest on the payments, which is typically applied to a producer's commission as well.
 (Some insurers allow producers to hold onto premiums for extended periods of time in order to accumulate more interest.)

-Because the producer's commission usually comes out of these deposited premiums, an agent or broker might face the temptation to put the money in ventures that have the potential for high rewards in exchange for high risks.
+Because the producer's commission is usually affected by these investments, an agent or broker might face the temptation to put the money in ventures that have the potential for high rewards in exchange for high risks.
 Ethical insurance producers resist this desire and follow what has become known as the "prudent man rule" or "prudent investor rule."
 Highly self-explanatory in name, this rule dictates that an insurance producer must invest premium payments in a smart, fiscally conservative fashion.

 Producers should treat the premium dollars obtained from the insured and owed to the insurance company as carefully as they would treat their own life savings.
 Putting the money into the stock market is a serious ethical offense because of the risks involved.
 Bank accounts are a safe, responsible investment vehicle for premium dollars.
 Other modes of investment can be deemed ethical as well, under the condition that they are not likely to deprive the insurance company of the premiums it deserves.
-Specific rules regarding premium deposits might be set by the state or by the insurance company.